top of page

 Violoncelli

-Violoncello C.A.
-Testore,
+C.A.
+Testore, Milano, Italien

-Carlo Antonio Testore figlio maggiore del fu Carlo Giuseppe in Contrada Marga al fegno dell‘ Aquilla.
+Label: Carlo Antonio Testore figlio maggiore del fu Carlo Giuseppe in Contrada Marga al fegno dell‘ Aquilla.
 1752

 Body length: 68.9 cm